Photo:

 3. Outdoor pools and water parks

 Outdoor pools and water parks are an all-day solution for a heat wave.
-Our outdoor pool guide points you to where to have fun with wave pools, simulated surfing pools, lazy rivers, zero-depth (beach-like) pool entries, aquatic play structures and slides, slides and more slides.
-Wear lots of sunscreen and new this year, book your swim time asap.
+Our outdoor pools guide points you to where to have fun with wave pools, simulated surfing pools, lazy rivers, zero-depth (beach-like) pool entries, aquatic play structures and slides, slides and more slides.
+Wear lots of sunscreen and check if you need to book your swim session in advance.

 4. DIY water games

 Stuck at home with no A.C. and antsy kids?
 Water play is the best solution for everyone.
-Here are easy and fun ways to have a blast with water, from sponge-ball fights to liquid chalk art.
+Check out these easy and fun ways to have a blast with water, from sponge-ball fights to liquid chalk art.

-Shade is nature's A.C. and a walk in the woods is a fun way to stay cool.
-These in-city forest walks don't even need a long drive to get you among the trees; or try one of these hikes for strollers and little legs.
+Shade is nature’s A.C. and a walk in the woods is a fun way to stay cool.
+These in-city forest walks don’t even need a long drive to get you among the trees; or try one of these hikes for strollers and little legs.
 Feeling extra adventurous?
-Try one of these lake hikes and take a dip!
+These hikes to ghost towns will give you thrills and chills!

 9. DIY swamp cooler

-Stuck at home with no A.C. in sight?
-ParentMap friend Jennifer Bardsley sent instructions for a DIY swamp cooler, along with the image below that shows the finished product!
+Trying to survive at home with no A.C.?
+ParentMap friend Jennifer Bardsley sent us these clever instructions for a DIY swamp cooler, along with the image below that shows the finished product!

 She says, "Using a sharp knife, cut out two holes on the side of Styrofoam cooler.
 Insert two plastic cups with the bottoms cut out.
 Cut out a circle on top of the cooler's lid and place the fan face down.
 Fill the cooler with ice.
 Important note, the ice cannot be wrapped in plastic because it needs to be exposed to the breeze of the fan."
 Thanks, Jennifer!

-Editor's note: This article was originally published during a heat wave several years ago, and updated most recently for 2021.
+Editor’s note: This article was originally published during a heat wave several years ago, and updated most recently for the over-90-degrees days ahead in July 2024 by ParentMap's managing editor Allison Sutcliffe with a few new ideas to stay cool in Seattle.